 PVC decking has many advantages over wood.
 If you decide to use PVC, there are a couple of things you can do to make your decking less slippery.

-The first thing you will want to do is to maintain your decking regularly.
-If you spill any food and liquids on your decking, it’s best to wipe them clean as soon as possible.
+The first thing you will want to do is maintain your decking regularly.
+If you spill any food or liquids on your decking, it’s best to wipe them clean as soon as possible.
 A regular cleaning schedule also makes a huge difference, especially if your outdoor space has a lot of plants and vegetation near the decking area.

 Another way to keep it safer is to use rugs and carpets.
 It can make your decking safer, but it can also improve the appearance of your decking.
-However, you will want to use the right type of rugs.
+However, you will want to use the right type of rug.
 As much as possible, avoid rugs with hard backing or metallic accents, as they can scratch the decking.
 Make sure to clean them as often as necessary to avoid any staining problems.

 Other Non-Slip Decking

-If you still have regrets about using PVC, there are other choices that you can opt for.
+If you still have concerns about using PVC, there are other choices that you can opt for.
 For instance, while wood is generally slippery, hardwood varieties are less susceptible to moisture.
 They are safer, but they are more durable than traditional wooden decking materials.

-Another option is choosing composite decking.
+Another option is to choose composite decking.
 Similar to PVC, it offers superior durability, low maintenance, and a long lifespan.
 Depending on the quality, you can also find anti-slip composite decking materials.
 And what’s more, is the composites look more natural and wood-like than most PVC decking boards on the market.